Listen now to episode one of the gripping new podcast, 'Lost Cells'

 'Lost Cells' is an investigative audio documentary series that delves into the world of private stem cell banks in Switzerland.
 It examines the trust we place in technology to protect us from future illness—and what happens when that trust is broken.

-Listen now to the first episode of ‘Lost Cells’ wherever you get your podcasts, including Apple PodcastsExternal link, SpotifyExternal link, and YouTube.
+Listen now to the first episode of ‘Lost Cells’ wherever you get your podcasts, including Apple PodcastsExternal link, SpotifyExternal link, and YouTubeExternal link.
 Make sure to subscribe so you don’t miss the next episode.

 In episode one of ‘Lost Cells’ we meet Luis Daniel, who suffers from a rare blood cancer.
 Could promising stem cell research, and a baby be the chance he’s been looking for?